 The Securities and Exchange Commission (SEC) has filed a petition for certiorari with the U.S. Supreme Court seeking review of the Fifth Circuit’s decision in Jarkesy v.
 Securities and Exchange Commission, a case with significant implications for the use of administrative law judges (ALJs) by federal agencies, including the CFPB.

-The underlying case in Jarkesy involved an SEC investigation that resulted in an administrative action against the petitioners in which the SEC alleged that the petitioners had committed securities fraud and sought both monetary and equitable relief.
-The petitioners then sued in the U.S. District Court for the District of Columbia to enjoin the proceedings, claiming violations of several constitutional rights.
+The underlying case in Jarkesy involved an SEC investigation that resulted in an administrative action against the petitioners in which the SEC alleged that the respondents had committed securities fraud and sought both monetary and equitable relief.
+The respondents then sued in the U.S. District Court for the District of Columbia to enjoin the proceedings, claiming violations of several constitutional rights.
 The district court, and subsequently the U.S. Court of Appeals for the D.C.
-Circuit, refused to issue an injunction, deciding that the district court had no jurisdiction and that the petitioners were required to continue the administrative proceeding and then appeal.
+Circuit, refused to issue an injunction, deciding that the district court had no jurisdiction and that the respondents were required to continue the administrative proceeding and then appeal.

 The following two questions presented in the SEC’s certiorari petition could have significant implications for the CFPB’s use of ALJs: